Ruth Kobart: Life and career

-Born as Ruth Maxine Kahn in Des Moines, Iowa, Kobart studied opera at the American Conservatory of Music in Chicago and made her professional debut as the Witch in an off-Broadway production of Engelbert Humperdinck's Hänsel und Gretel.
+Born Ruth Maxine Kohn on April 24, 1924, in Des Moines, Iowa, Kobart was youngest of three children born to Missouri native Sadie (née Finkelstein) and Lithuanian-born, Des Moines-based building contractor Morris Louis Kohn.
+She graduated from Roosevelt High School in Des Moines in 1942.She attended the American Conservatory of Music in Chicago where she earned a bachelor of music degree in 1945.
+She made her professional debut as the Witch in an off-Broadway production of Engelbert Humperdinck's Hänsel und Gretel.

+On February 23, 1948, in Times Hall, Kobart gave her first New York recital.
+A review in The New York Times commented that her voice improved as the evening progressed, as "the richness in the middle registers spread through the whole voice" and later she had "top tones ringing out with splendid quality".
+Her debut with the New York City Opera (NYCO) occurred on April 11, 1958, as Augusta in The Ballad of Baby Doe.

-She frequently toured with the NBC Opera Theatre (NBCOT) and the New York City Opera (NYCO).
+She frequently toured with the NBC Opera Theatre (NBCOT) and the NYCO.
 With the NBCOT she notably created the role of Agata in the world premiere of Gian Carlo Menotti's Maria Golovin at the Expo '58 in Brussels on August 20, 1958; later the same year she portrayed the role on Broadway.
 For the NBC, she also created the role of Arina in the premiere of Bohuslav Martinů's The Marriage.
 She played Madame Pace in the world premiere of Hugo Weisgall's Six Characters in Search of an Author at the NYCO in 1959.
 Regarding her role as Madame Pernelle in Tartuffe at the Geary Theater, she wrote: "I had a big voice and a big body ...
 I came out on stage and shouted my head off, and believe it or not, I found my way."